AlibabaCloudDocs/smartag/intl.en-US/Smart Access Gateway APP/Billing and pricing of the SAG app.md

     -   If n \> 100: Fees per month = \(n-100\) × 5.42 + 100 × 6.96.
 Unit: USD.
     -   If n ≤ 100: Fees per month = n × 6.96.
 Unit: USD.
 -   After the 5 GB data transfer plan is exhausted, you can purchase a subscription data transfer plan for the exceeded amount.
     -   Subscription data transfer plans offer multiple specifications.
 The validity period of each data transfer plan is one month.
-For more information about pricing, see[Table 2](#table_hxx_14d_6pe).
+For more information about pricing, see [Table 2](#table_hxx_14d_6pe).
     -   A subscription data transfer plan is shared by all the SAG app instances and client accounts that are under the same Alibaba Cloud account that has purchased the subscription.
 -   If the data transfer plan is exhausted, you can select the pay-as-you-go billing method for the exceeded amount.
 Pay-as-you-go bills are generated on a daily basis.
 For more information about pricing, see [Table 3](#table_tos_bd6_5w6).
 -   The 5 GB data transfer plan provided to each client account cannot be shared.